anupamsingh007/Kaun-Banega-Crorepati-quiz/README.md

 # Kaun-Banega-Crorepati-quiz

+ # About
- A KBC themed quiz app
+ A KBC themed quiz app made to quiz for fun.

+ # technologies used
+ nodejs and javascript